dougeby/IntuneDocs/intune/early-edition.md

 ### Select device categories by using the Access Work or School settings <!-- 1058963 eeready -->
 If you've enabled [device group mapping](https://docs.microsoft.com/en-us/intune/device-group-mapping), users on Windows 10 will be prompted to select a device category after enrolling through the **Connect** button in **Settings** > **Accounts** > **Access work or school** or during the out-of-box experience.

+### Targeting compliance policies to devices in device groups <!--1307012 -->

+You will be able to target compliance policies to users in user groups.
+You'll be able to target compliance policies to devices in device groups.

 ### Including and excluding app assignment based on groups <!-- 1406920 -->

 During app assignment and after selecting an assignment type, you'll be able to select the groups to include, as well as the groups to exclude.
 You'll also be able to use the pre-created groups (All Users, All Devices and All Users+Devices) as included groups.